F.C. Carlow

 F.C.
 Carlow (Cumann Peile Ceatharlach) was an Irish association football club based in County Carlow.
 Between 2009 and 2011 the club played in the A Championship.
 They also fielded teams in the League of Ireland U20/U19 Division.
 They were the first and to date so far, the only association football club from County Carlow to play in a senior national level league.
 During this time, the club also competed in the FAI Cup, the League of Ireland Cup and the Leinster Senior Cup.

 History

 South East Development Academy

 F.C.
-Carlow developed from the South East Development Academy, a youth football academy that recruited players from counties Carlow, Wicklow and Wexford.
+Carlow originated from the South East Development Academy, a youth football academy that recruited players from counties Carlow, Wicklow and Wexford.
 During the mid-2000s the academy entered teams in the Foyle Cup and the Galway Cup, playing against youth teams representing Celtic F.C., Bohemians, Calgary Foothills F.C. and the Republic of Ireland U15s.
 In 2007 the academy announced their plans to enter a team in the League of Ireland U20 Division, using the name South East F.C., however they subsequently entered the division under the name F.C.
 Carlow.
 On 28 September 2008 the club made their debut in the U20 Division with a home game against Cobh Ramblers.